 The bill amends the Election Code to establish new eligibility criteria for individuals seeking to serve as volunteer deputy registrars in Texas.
-Key changes include the addition of a requirement that candidates must not have been finally convicted of an offense under Section 32.51 of the Penal Code, or any offense committed during the actual discharge of their duties as a volunteer deputy registrar.
-Furthermore, individuals currently charged with a felony or such offenses at the time of their appointment will also be ineligible.
+It specifies that candidates must be at least 18 years old, must not have been finally convicted of a felony (unless they have fully discharged their sentence or received a pardon), and must meet the qualifications of a voter, although they do not need to be a registered voter.
+Additionally, the bill introduces new restrictions, stating that individuals who have been finally convicted of certain offenses, specifically under Section 32.51 of the Penal Code or during their duties as a volunteer deputy registrar, are ineligible.
+Furthermore, individuals currently charged with a felony or the specified offenses at the time of their appointment are also disqualified.

-Additionally, the bill clarifies the conditions under which an appointment as a volunteer deputy registrar can be terminated.
-Appointments will now end upon the expiration of the volunteer's term, upon final conviction for specific offenses, or if the volunteer is charged with an offense allegedly committed while performing their duties.
-These amendments aim to enhance the integrity of the voter registration process by ensuring that only qualified individuals can serve in this capacity.
-The bill is set to take effect on September 1, 2025.
+The bill also clarifies the conditions under which an appointment as a volunteer deputy registrar can be terminated.
+It removes the previous language regarding termination and replaces it with specific circumstances: the appointment ends upon the expiration of the term, upon final conviction for certain offenses, or when the individual is charged with an offense allegedly committed while performing their duties.
+This legislation is set to take effect on September 1, 2025.

 House Committee Report: Election Code 13.031, Election Code 13.036 (Election Code 13)